nrv-ous/Hydroxide/README.md

   Penetration testing tool for games on the Roblox platform.
 </p>
 <p align="center">
-  Warning: Hydroxide is not complete.
-Currently the only working feature is the RemoteSpy.
-Please report bugs at the <a href="https://discord.gg/KKpsYDK">Discord server</a> or make a GitHub issue.
+  Join the <a href="https://discord.gg/KKpsYDK">Discord server</a> for up-to-date news about Hydroxide!
 </p>
 <p align="center">
-  Join the <a href="https://discord.gg/KKpsYDK">Discord server</a> for up-to-date news about Hydroxide!
+  Warning: Hydroxide is not complete.
+Currently the only working feature is the RemoteSpy.
+Please report bugs at the Discord server or make a GitHub issue.
 </p>

 ## Script